FAQ About Being Sued By A Debt Collector In Alabama

-Q. How do I know if I won or lost?
+Q. How do I know if I won or lost my case?

 A. You win if the court dismisses the case with prejudice.
 You also win if the court enters a judgment in your favor.
 We do not consider it a win if the court dismisses the case without prejudice as you could be sued again on the same debt.

 If You Win the Collection Case – What Happens Next?

 Q. Can the debt buyer file an appeal?

 A. In small claims or district court, the debt buyer can file an appeal and start the trial over in circuit court.
 This can happen but is fairly rare in our experience.

 Q. If I win at trial, will the debt collector’s account on my credit report be removed?

 A. Maybe.
 It should be removed from your credit reports as winning the case (dismissal with prejudice or judgment for you as the defendant) means that you do not owe the money to the debt buyer.
 So, the debt buyer should automatically remove the account from your credit reports.
 This rarely happens.
 So to make sure it happens, we often sue the debt collector.